Call for Proposals: Two-Year College English Association National Conference

 - Meet the September 15 deadline.

-- Notifications of acceptance will be sent by December.
+- Look for notifications of acceptance, which will be sent by December.

 Proposal Review Criteria for the TYCA National Conference